St. Sharbel Maronite Catholic Church

 Tel: (503) 231-3853

-Lenten/ Holy Week 2017 Lent Easter Schedule 2017.final People focus on fasting and it’s important.
-As a reminder, the Most Reverend Bishops Elias Zaidan and Gregory Mansour have previously issued the following Lenten guidelines for the Maronites of the U.S.: All...read more
+Lenten/ Holy Week 2020 People focus on fasting and it’s important.
+As a reminder, the Most Reverend Bishops Elias Zaidan and Gregory Mansour have previously issued the following Lenten guidelines for the Maronites of the U.S.: All Maronites over the age of 14, who are...read more